bagrinsergiu/BitBlox-Api/docs/getting_started.rst

 Api Credentials
 =================

-Access to the API is available to everyone with a Noun Project account (including users with Playground accounts).
+Access to the API is available to everyone with a Partner account.
 Once you have logged in, visit the app management page to generate a new API key or manage existing keys.
 It is important that you treat this key as if it were a secret password.
 With an API key and secret, anyone can access endpoints from your account.

 Authentication